NeoSchema Reference Guide

 :param class_name: The name of the desired class

-:return: The Neo4j ID of the specified Class
+:return: The internal database ID of the specified Class

 nameargumentsreturns

-Returns the Schema ID of the Class with the given name, or -1 if not found
+Returns the Schema uri of the Class with the given name;

 :param class_name: The name of the desired class

-:return: The Schema ID of the specified Class, or -1 if not found
+:return: The Schema uri of the specified Class

 nameargumentsreturns

-Returns the Schema ID of the Class with the given internal database ID.
+Returns the Schema uri of the Class with the given internal database ID.

 :param internal_class_id: